searchisko/elasticsearch-river-jira/README.md

     | master         | 0.19 -> master   | 5+           | 2                     |
     ----------------------------------------------------------------------------

 The JIRA river indexes JIRA issues and comments, and makes it searchable by ElasticSearch.
+JIRA is pooled periodically to detect changed issues (search operation with JQL query over `updatedDate` field) to update search index.

 Creating the twitter river can be done using: